-Information will be sent out by the NAC Junior Rowing Program via email and text messages.
-If you are not receiving text messages or emails, be sure to contact the office to make sure that you are on the distribution list.
-Please contact Kelly in the front office or Chrissie Emmel, parent volunteer in charge of Communication.
+Information will be sent out by the NAC Junior Rowing Program via email.
+If you are not receiving emails, be sure to contact your coach to make sure that you are on the distribution list.

 HELPFUL ROWING SITES